TIBCOSoftware/snappydata/README.md

 2. __Driver runs in HA configuration__: Assignment of tasks to these executors are managed by the Spark Driver.
 When a driver fails, this can result in the executors getting shutdown, taking down all cached state with it.
 Instead, we leverage the [Spark JobServer](https://github.com/spark-jobserver/spark-jobserver) to manage Jobs and queries within a "lead" node.
 Multiple such leads can be started and provide HA (they automatically participate in the SnappyData cluster enabling HA).
 Read [docs](docs) for details of the architecture.

 In this document, we showcase mostly the same set of features via Spark API or using SQL.
-You can skip the SQL part if you are familiar with Scala and Spark and go directly to [Getting Started with Spark API](#getting-started-with-spark-api).
+If you are familiar with Scala and understand Spark concepts you may choose to skip the SQL part go directly to [__Getting Started with Spark API__](#getting-started-with-spark-api).

 ### Getting Started with SQL